ACEP ID:

 7. Can a resident prescribe buprenorphine?

-Healthcare practitioners, including physicians, must have a X-waiver from the Drug Enforcement Administration (DEA) to prescribe buprenorphine.
-Currently, residents are not able to get a DEA X-waiver until they have a personal DEA number— as opposed to the "educational limited" DEA license which is tied to the academic center.
+Healthcare practitioners, including physicians, must have a Drug Enforcement Administration (DEA) number to prescribe buprenorphine.
+Residents must have a personal DEA number — as opposed to the "educational limited" DEA license, which is tied to the academic center.
 Some residents train and practice under their institution or hospital’s DEA number, so they do not obtain their own personal DEA numbers.
-If a resident physician obtains their own personal DEA license, they may complete the required training and apply for an X-waiver.
+If a resident physician obtains their own personal DEA license, they may prescribe buprenorphine.

-In order to receive a personal DEA number, residents must hold an active license in the state where they are going to practice.
-If the state requires its own controlled substance permit, they must also obtain this permit as well, or apply for it, before registering with the DEA and receiving a DEA number.
+To receive a personal DEA number, residents must hold an active license in the state where they will practice.
+If the state requires a controlled substance permit, they must also obtain it or apply for it before registering with the DEA and receiving a DEA number.

 Disclaimer